rotators/foclassic/Docs/docs/Customization.md

 List of directories where Server executable should be copied after compilation.

 ## FOCLASSIC_COPY_ASCOMPILER_DIR
-List of directories where Server ASCompiler executable should be copied after compilation.
+List of directories where ASCompiler executable should be copied after compilation.

 ## FOCLASSIC_FOLDER_PREFIX
 Allows to group all _FOClassic_ projects when using IDE.